 Wedding photography is a long stretch of shooting.
-Some photographers add breaks into the contract to leave some time to go to the bathroom or eat something during that long stretch.
+Some photographers add breaks into the contract to leave some time to rest or eat during the day.

 And speaking of food, are the bride and groom expected to include the photographer in the headcount for the caterer?
-Some photographers choose to require this and include it in the contract.
-Another option is to leave it up to the couple and bring a packed meal if not.
+Some photographers choose to require this.
+Another option is to leave it up to the couple and bring a packed meal.

-16. When Will the Bride and Groom Receive the Images and in What Format?
+16. When Will the Couple Receive the Images?

-Finally, make sure to answer every couple’s question after the wedding is over — when will the photos be ready?
-Include a reasonable range of time for the delivery of the final products stated in the contract, whether that’s a USB or an album.
+Finally, take time to answer every couple’s question after the wedding is over.
+Include a reasonable range of time for the delivery of the final products in the contract.

-This varies with your workflow, but be sure to leave a little bit of wiggle room in case you are ill or other delays happen in the editing process.
+This varies with your workflow, but be sure to leave a bit of wiggle room in case there are any delays in the editing process.
 It’s always better to surprise a couple with their photos early than it is to apologise for being late.

 To make your work easier, we have created a wedding photography contract template that you can download here.
 Make sure to customize this template so that it fits your needs and photography services.